rfrische/mebioda/doc/week1/w1d4/lecture1.md

   infer a tree (e.g. with [FastTree](http://microbesonline.org/fasttree/))
 - This tree then becomes the input tree for the Unifrac distance calculations (β diversity), resulting in a distance matrix
-- From the distance matrix, a tree can clustered that, in this case, shows the similarity among the post-spill sites
+- From the distance matrix, a tree can be clustered that, in this case, shows the similarity among the post-spill sites

 Principal Coordinate Analysis